What is sciatica?

 In many cases, sciatica will improve and go away with time.
 Initial treatment usually focuses on medicines and exercises to relieve pain.
 You can help relieve pain by:

 Additional treatment for sciatica depends on what is causing the nerve irritation.
-If your symptoms do not improve, your doctor may suggest physical therapy, injections of medicines such as steroids, stronger medicines such as muscles relaxants or opioids, or even surgery for severe cases.
+If your symptoms do not improve, your doctor may suggest physical therapy, injections of medicines such as steroids, stronger medicines such as muscles relaxants or opiates, or even surgery for severe cases.

 eMedicineHealth Medical Reference from Healthwise